lancecasselman/photo-shoot-scheduler/replit.md

 - **Cloud Database**: PostgreSQL as the primary persistent data storage, with Firebase Firestore as an alternative/fallback for certain data.
 - **API-First Architecture**: RESTful API design for all core functionalities, with secure endpoints protected by authentication middleware.
 - **Firebase Storage**: Utilized for cloud photo storage, organized by session ID.
-- **Performance Optimization**: Focus on zero page reloads for real-time updates, optimized large file uploads, and robust error handling.
+- **Performance Optimization**: Focus on zero page reloads for real-time updates, dual storage system for optimal performance (Sharp library for image optimization), and robust error handling.
+Client downloads serve original full-size files while app displays use optimized versions for speed.
 - **Security**: Measures include secure DOM manipulation (preventing XSS), authentication for all features, and secure token-based access for galleries.
 - **Development Mode**: Toggleable `DEV_MODE` for easy testing without authentication barriers.